What happens at a Sikh funeral?

 What should I wear to a Sikh funeral?

 The traditional Sikh funeral attire is a white suit or saree.
-However, it’s common for people to wear dark clothing at Sikh funerals in the UK.
+However, it’s common for people to wear dark, neutral-coloured clothing at Sikh funerals in the UK, including black clothes.
 As long as you wear something smart and modest, you’ll usually be okay.
 Bright colours and patterns are best avoided.

 You may be expected to wear a head covering too.
 Often, men wear hats and women wear headscarves.
 Some gurdwaras will provide these when you arrive.